jenpennen/jennycho/src/content/work/pantheon.md

 &nbsp;&nbsp;&nbsp;&nbsp; Our partnership with Okta for Good was instrumental in facilitating access to a potent tool: **Okta Workforce Federation**.
 This workflow was straightforward.
 Upon a volunteer’s acceptance to a project cycle, they are added to an Airtable sheet.
 Afterwards, a lambda is triggered to create all volunteers in our Okta tenant’s universal directory.

-&nbsp;&nbsp;&nbsp;&nbsp; However, this plan fell short when we discovered that Single Sign-On (SSO) integration was an enterprise feature in platforms like Slack, Figma, and Notion.
+&nbsp;&nbsp;&nbsp;&nbsp; However, **this plan fell short when we discovered that Single Sign-On (SSO) integration was an enterprise feature in platforms like Slack, Figma, and Notion**.
 Despite our paid business and pro plans, we lack the resources for enterprise-level subscriptions, rendering our Okta-based solutions unviable.
 We were back at square one.

 ## Square One: Google For Nonprofits

 &nbsp;&nbsp;&nbsp;&nbsp; Currently, the only volunteers issued Develop for Good handles (@developforgood.org) are product leads and management team members.
 However, the Google for Nonprofits plan allows up to 2,000 users.
 Although it can’t scale forever, we are hardly using a fifth of its total capacity.
 When we eventually reach this threshold, we could potentially pay for SSO capabilities for the essential services we rely on.
-Until then, we decided to build Pantheon around Google Workspace.
-This concept is simple: accept students, upload their information to Workspace (and issue them @developforgood.org emails), monitor the email allocations, and delete them at the end of each cycle to free up space in Workspace.
+Until then, we decided to build Pantheon around Google Workspace. **This concept is simple: accept students, upload their information to Workspace (and issue them @developforgood.org emails), monitor the email allocations, and delete them at the end of each cycle to free up space in Workspace**.

 &nbsp;&nbsp;&nbsp;&nbsp; This streamlined approach not only manages user accounts and their life cycles, but also ensures controlled access to services since every service we rely on has complimentary SSO for Google.
 With this plan in motion, we started building.